beastbytes/router-register/Writerside/topics/Defining-Routes.md

 If the URI has parameters, enclose each parameter name in braces.

 If the route has optional parameters, define them in the URI as normal.

+If all routes have a common prefix, define the ```public constant PREFIX``` with the prefix value.

 > The URI is relative to the group it is in; do not include any group prefix.
 {style="note"}